By Danielle Page

 1. Eden Grinshpan, Food TV Personality

 Having been the host of two cooking shows on a major TV network, Eden Grinshpan is proof that networking will get you pretty much anywhere.
 “Through ICE, I was introduced to many people in the field that have helped me along the way with my career,” Grinshpan says.
 “Since leaving ICE I have worked on ‘Eden Eats,’ a show that I created with my business partner Samantha Schutz, and ‘Log On And Eat with Eden.’
 I had such a great time in the program [at ICE].
 I met so many people from all walks of life that were just as passionate as I was about food and the culinary industry.
 The school gave me a great platform to learn about the service industry and also allowed me to network and meet great people in the industry.
-Since graduating from ICE, I have been able to pursue my dream of food television and I am very fortunate to the Cooking Channel for taking me under their wing and believing in me and my shows.”
+Since graduating from ICE, I have been able to pursue my dream of food television and I am very grateful to the Cooking Channel for taking me under their wing and believing in me and my shows.”

 Julie with husband and co-founder Dan (credit: Lindsay Morris)